 The biggest challenge I have found is when men ask how being a young woman, I am able to lead – Phoebe Namulindwa

 Participants then broke out into sessions which addressed current, cross-cutting issues and concerns affecting women in different contexts.
 Talking about young women’s leadership and activism, Patricia Humura, a Tuwezeshe fellow, and Annet Birungi, UN Women Uganda fellow actively engaged the participants in a discussion about good practices and strategies that will strengthen their capacities to generate change.
 Doris Mugambi from Akili Dada moderated a conversation on transforming young women’s leadership through entrepreneurship development which brought together professionals from different backgrounds that advised young women present on how to build sustainable projects that enhance economic liberation of women.
 Tackling burn-out and mental wellbeing was addressed by Phoebe Murungi and Misha Matovu Camarra who invited participants to share their experiences and provided participants with a number of tips on practising mental wellbeing in daily life.
-Last but not least, different forms of sexual violence and sextortion were discussed led by Shira Natendo, Fionah Komusana, Naima Isa Sebbi and Nura Ali.
+Last but not least, different forms of sexual violence and sextortion were discussed led by Shira Natendo, Fionah Komusana, Nura Ali and Naima Isa Sebbi – all alumnae of the African Women’s Leadership Institute.
 This conversation allowed participants to understand sexual harassment and its manifestation.
 Participants also shared personal experiences, which encouraged collective, in-depth reflections, and how to address these.

 Sextortion disproportionately affects women because women’s bodies are perceived differently – Fionah Sunshine Komusana